-This post with videos compares 7 of the best bike computers available in 2021, ranging from budget to premium.
+This post with videos compares 7 of the best bike computers available, ranging from budget to premium.
 There are so many great bike computers that choosing one can be overwhelming.
 This post will help you figure out what works for your needs.
 It includes a handy comparison chart of the features of each bike computer.
 These bike computers made the list for one of two reasons: either because they are really cheap yet can do the essential functions; or because they offer an impressive range of features.

 Chart Comparing 7 of the Best Bike Computers